Get a Flight Voucher worth up to $1,000 when you apply with code* by July 21, 2022

 Studying abroad is more than just an academic experience — it’s a life experience.
 A CEA education abroad expands the boundaries of your education and transforms the world into your classroom.
-With destinations in 21 cities across 12 countries, CEA offers a balance of academics and adventure to thousands of students each year.
+With many destinations around the world, CEA offers a balance of academics and adventure to thousands of students each year.
 Where will your learning take you?

 Brian Boubek’s undergraduate study abroad program in France changed his life… but he also knew the experience could have been better.
 That’s why Brian created CEA: to ensure that students enjoy seamless support, from the moment they first consider studying abroad to the day they return home again (and beyond!)
 Almost 20 years later, Brian’s goals—creating a simple pre-departure process, facilitating high-quality academic programs, offering opportunities for meaningful cultural engagement, and preparing students for a global workplace—still inform everything we do at CEA.READ MORE ABOUT BRIAN

 Since 1997, CEA has maintained one simple philosophy: To provide high-quality international academic programs and services.
 For students and universities, that means support through each step of the study abroad experience, from start to finish.
 Along the way, students learn to adapt and communicate across cultures.
 They earn credits toward graduation while gaining skills that enhance their employability.

 Enhance the Employability of 35,000 CEA Students by 2025.